 How did it go From Veterinary Use to Street Use?

 Although some of the ketamine that finds its way to the street is stolen from veterinary hospitals this is not its primary source.
 In 2002 and 2005 ketamine was coming into the United States, through Mexico, and although large amounts of it were seized and the people responsible arrested.
 That did not halt the illegal flow of ketamine into the United States.

 When ketamine was being stolen from hospitals and veterinary clinics the ketamine was pure and pharmaceutical grade.
 Since its legal uses dropped off, both the Mexican Cartels and the ketamine coming from other pharmaceutical international smuggling rings stepped up bringing the drug into the country.

 This means that the ketamine now sold on the street is cut with other dangerous and addictive chemicals.
 Unfortunately, this makes a normally not addictive pharmaceutical drug highly addictive, dangerous, and sold on the street.
 Most ketamine sold inside the United States on the streets is illegal and dangerous.

 Although law enforcement does its best to keep illegally imported ketamine off the streets, there are still a very large number of people ages 12 to 30 becoming addicted to ketamine and what it is mixed with.

 Addiction to Ketamine

 Ketamine itself is psychologically addictive, unfortunately many of the substances it is mixed with are physically addictive.
 If you find yourself addicted either physically or psychologically addicted to ketamine there is help out there.
-If you find yourself addicted to ketamine call us at 800-601-3889 (Who Answers?).
-We can help.
+If you find yourself addicted to ketamine call 800-915-1270 (Who Answers?) for help today.